 Stroud farmers’ marketStroud farmers’ market is an award winning community-led initiative and well known as one of the biggest, busiest and most popular farmers' markets in the UK.
 It was crowned the UK’s best food market in the 2010 Radio 4 Food & Farming Awards, being praised by the judges for breathing new life into the community, as a place where people meet, catch up with friends and connect with local farmers and crafts people.
 Every week it serves up fruit, vegetables, meat and fish, plus cream, beer, wine, cakes and other treats, and cooked food to eat on the street.
 There is even a buskers' corner for extra vibrancy.

-- Buckybox, described as "A digital operations team for your organic deliveries, automating your customer orders, billing, and logistics".
+- Buckybox: "A digital operations team for your organic deliveries, automating your customer orders, billing, and logistics".

-- FarmDrop, an online shop that allows customers to buy food direct from producers via a community buying group (beta version launched in 2013)
+- FarmDrop: an online shop that allows customers to buy food direct from producers via a community buying group.

 - Community Food Hub, free web-based software for small community-run and not-for-profit groups box schemes, developed by Transition Kingston and From the Ground Up, contact communityfoodhub@

-- Muddycarrot is a shopping website and directory where everything comes directly from businesses it supports, who source from their local area.
+- Muddycarrot: A shopping website and directory where everything comes directly from businesses it supports, who source from their local area.

-- Netuxo, who set up customised open-source software solutions for organisations.
+- Netuxo: Sets up customised open-source software solutions for organisations.
 On the linked page, scroll for Colne Valley Food, for which Netuxo set up a shopping cart, twitter feed and custom graphic design.

 - World Three (contact page only), which has worked with clients such as London Farmers' Markets (LFM) and Growing Communities (GC) to integrate backstage data management into their organisational, website and membership systems (follow the LFM and GC links to see examples of this work).

 If you would like your system added to the list, please contact: firstname.lastname@example.org.